kisaragi-hiu/parinfer-mode/README.md

 >
 > — <https://shaunlebron.github.io/parinfer/>

-There are two modes, *Indent* and *Paren*.
-Indent mode allows you to edit indentation, while Parinfer automatically adjusts parens; Paren mode allows you to edit parens, while Parinfer automatically adjusts indentation.
+There are two modes (which I refer to as “states”), *Indent* and *Paren*.
+Indent state allows you to edit indentation, while Parinfer automatically adjusts parens; Paren state allows you to edit parens, while Parinfer automatically adjusts indentation.

 # Installation